meslubi2021/electron-builder/README.md

 For an app that will be shipped to production, you should sign your application.
 See [Where to buy code signing certificates](https://www.electron.build/code-signing#where-to-buy-code-signing-certificate).

 ## Donate

-We do this open source work in our free time.
-If you'd like us to invest more time on it, please [donate](https://www.electron.build/donate).